-- Single-end (SE) (= shotgun) : reads sequenced independently - Paired-end (PE), mate-pair (MP): reads are sequenced by pairs (2 reads per DNA fragment) - The distance between the reads is known (length of the insert), with some experimental uncertainty - Distance of insert depends of technology (ie. Illumina - ~150 nt for paired-end, ~1-5 kb mate-paired)
+\ single - end (= shotgun) : reads sequenced independently

+\ paired-end (similar to mate-pair) : reads are sequenced by pairs

+- The distance between the reads is known (length of the insert), with some experimental uncertainty

+- Distance of insert depends of technology (ie. Illumina ~150 nt for paired-end, ~1-5 kb mate-paired)

-Why using PE/MP? length of reads is limited => assemble repetitive regions by using reads as "anchors"
+Why using PE/MP ? length of reads is limited => assemble repeatitive regions by using reads as "anchors"

-Contigs: group of overlapping reads, without gap
+Contigs : group of overlapping reads, without gap

-Scaffold: group of contigs order and in the same sens.
+Scaffold : group of contigs order and in the same sens.
 Gap ("NNN") could existed and their length are known.
-Scaffolds exists only if a paired-ends (or mate pairs) sequencing was performed!
+Scaffolds exists only if a paired-ends (or mate pairs) sequencing was performed !

-Mapped scaffolds: scaffolds mapped along a reference.
-Order, orientation and length of gaps are estimated, but not sure!
+Mapped scaffolds : scaffolds mapped along a reference.
+Order, orientation and length of gaps are estimated, but not sure !